The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

-As an alternative point of view, this shows that the set of optimally negative curves can be chosen uniformly across any rescaling $\alpha \mapsto k\alpha$, $k > 0$, to the large volume limit.
-One moreover observes that these are precisely the curves that witness the `non-positivity' of the class $a([\theta],[\omega])$ (cf. the Nakai-Moishezon criterion).
+In other words, the numerical existence criteria for J and dHYM equations can be tested for the \emph{same} finite set of curves.
+As an alternative point of view, this shows that the set of optimally dHYM-destabilizing curves can be chosen uniformly across any rescaling $\alpha \mapsto k\alpha$, $k > 0$, to the small volume limit, and these are precisely the curves that witness the `non-positivity' of the class $\mathbf{a}([\theta],[\omega])$ in the Nakai-Moishezon criterion. {We stress that while the sets of \emph{optimally} J/dHYM-destabilizing curves coincide when non-empty, this does of course \emph{not} imply the existence of any destabilizing curves, nor does it imply that the dHYM and J-equations are solvable at the same time (as in the existence criteria one integrates \emph{different} $(1,1)$-forms $\tau_{\mathrm{J}}$ and $\tau_{\mathrm{dHYM}}$ over these same curves).}

-To complete the picture we also remark on optimal destabilizers on the side of algebro-geometric stability, where we show that the situation is quite different to that of curves.
-More precisely, {building on work of Hattori \cite{Hattori}} we observe that optimally destabilizing test configurations {(defined with respect to the minimum norm, see \eqref{Eq opt dest tc})} never exist across rational classes:
+In the case of optimal destabilizers on the side of algebro-geometric stability, we show that the situation is quite different to that of curves.
+More precisely, {building crucially on work of Hattori \cite{Hattori}} we observe that optimally destabilizing \emph{test configurations} {(defined with respect to the minimum norm, see \eqref{Eq opt dest tc})} never exist across rational classes:

 \begin{theorem} Let $X$ be a smooth projective surface and $L,H$ $\mathbb{Q}$-line bundles on $X$.
 Then no optimally destabilizing normal and relatively K\"ahler test configuration exists for $(X,L,H)$. \end{theorem}